nodejs/node/doc/api/async_hooks.md

 If the user's callback throws an exception then `emitAfter()` will automatically be called for all `id`'s on the stack if the error is handled by a domain or `'uncaughtException'` handler.
-So there is no need to guard against this.

 #### `asyncResource.emitDestroy()`